 Total home heating costs for households who directly pay a fuel dealer will be utilized to calculate benefits.
 Payments will be based on household energy costs, including baseload, with the heating portion of the costs normalized for weather.

-One heating assistance benefit, up to a maximum of $1200, at the rate that is appropriate at the date of application, will be determined for an entire heating season.
+One heating assistance benefit will be calculated and awarded for an entire heating season.
 However, the benefit may be received in two or more payments if circumstances considered in determining the benefit payment formula change, if additional federal funds are received or if federal funding is delayed.

 Do you provide in-kind (e.g., blankets, space heaters) and/or other forms of benefits?